Introduction to Zeek: Open-Source Threat Hunting and Network Traffic Analysis

 Zeek for Threat Hunting and Incident Response

-1. Correlating Logs Using the UID Field
+1. Unmatched Network Visibility and Log Correlation Using the UID Field

 • A connection in con.log can be traced to DNS queries in dns.log